 Nicholas Boothman says that love is an emotional progression.
 Early on it’s important to find out the commonalities and letting your speaking partner open up.
 Once people open up and you underline the commonalities with a sprinkling of “me too” moments -which the author suggests to actually blurt it out, then people will get the impression of being soulmates.

-My note: If you’re a man “me too” will slot you as the follower.
+If you’re a man “me too” will slot you as the follower.
 If you’re a woman, it might indeed make the man feel connected and can help speed up the romance progression.
 Don’t exaggerate though or you come across as insincerely forcing a connection and a bit too easy to get.

 One example highlighted by Nicholas Boothman is quite a powerful approach template.